 You may have an area of expertise that is so broad you choose to create a completely different website.
 There may even be a case for creating a separate business entity.

 9. Offer special services to your existing clients

 Make sure your current clients (as well as your prospects) find your website useful.
 Offer them something other than what they already know.
-Are they looking for specializt content, personalised calculators, or direct service online?
+Are they looking for specializt content, personalized calculators, or direct service online?

 Think about each of your clients and their unique circumstances.
 What can you offer them that’s useful and relevant?
-Are you able to offer them secure access (with a username and password) to financial reports, past tax returns or news that’s specific to their industry?
+Are you able to offer them secure access (with a username and password) to financial reports, past tax returns or news that’s specific to their field?

 What you provide all depends on your area of expertise and what your clients expect.
 You don’t have to offer a complete online portal for clients.
 There are specializt tools and services to do this.
 But you can provide a more engaging website by making sure what you offer is of value to them.